Selmacas/iot-mqtt-stack/README.md

     }

 the path is "\<base mqtt path\>/do/ch1/set_state" or  "\<base mqtt path\>/do/ch1/set_state", "set_state" or "get_state" are described directly in driver and are driver dependant.
-Also format of mqtt messages are drived dependant.
+Also format of mqtt messages are driver dependant.
 Format of shis messages are described directly in source foles of drivers in /driver/ folder.

 # How to write driver